 What makes this pot pie keto-friendly?

-The hardest part of creating this recipe was deciding which veggies to include.
-I thought about all the usual low carb options – cauliflower, zucchini, broccoli and so on.
+The hardest part of creating a keto chicken pot pie recipe was deciding which veggies to include.
+I thought about all the usual low carb options - cauliflower, zucchini, broccoli, and so on.
 But none of these really would make this the comforting dish I was aiming for.
-So I finally settled on turnips, peas, carrots, and mushrooms – and the result was honestly better than I even imagined!
+So I finally settled on turnips, peas, carrots, and mushrooms - and the result was honestly better than I even imagined!

 If you ask me, turnips are way underutilized in ketogenic diets!
 To me, they are almost a perfect mix between a parsnip and a potato.
 So, with about 4.5 net carbs per 100g, they make an excellent replacement for traditional pot pie ingredients.
 In fact - NO ONE in my family even noticed that the turnips were not potatoes!